-Fibromyalgia is a medical condition characterized by chronic widespread pain through the muscles and bones.
+Fibromyalgia is a medical condition characterised by chronic widespread pain through the muscles and bones.
 It causes a constant dull ache and can arise erratically at any time.
 Along with a heightened sensation to pain, other symptoms include chronic tiredness, issues sleeping, memory loss and anxiety.
 It will affect up to 2% of the population and women are 9 times more likely to develop the condition than men.

 As Fibromyalgia is an unpredictable condition that cause ongoing constant pain, in is understandably hard to live with and can dramatically affect the completion of daily routine tasks.
 There is plenty more research to be done into the condition, however it is currently thought that it could be a result of a traumatic event or developed gradually over time from environmental causes.

 Floating and its potential benefits in Fibromyalgia sufferers

 The Fibromyalgia Floatation Project has been specially designed and targeted to study the characteristics and symptoms of Fibromyalgia because the benefits of R.E.S.T.
 (Restricted Environmental Stimulation Technique) closely the effects of the condition.

 Below are a few symptoms/triggers of fibromyalgia that can be potentially reduced through floatation therapy: